Stump Cross Caverns Logo 2

 6. Landvættir

-Picture of the Landvættir.
+Picture of the Landvættir's typical hiding place.

 Landvættir (or "landwights") come from Icelandic folklore.
 They're seen as spirits and embodiments of the land – and they don't so much live in caves as inhabit the very rocks themselves.